hhtokpinar/sqfEntity/README.md

 *STEP 1*

-Copy your existing database in /assets folder (in this sample we copied chinook.sqlite database) and define your asset database in pubspec.yaml as below
+Copy your existing database in /assets folder (in this sample we have copied chinook.sqlite database) and define your asset database in pubspec.yaml as below

     flutter:
       assets: